abstract-coder/abstract-coder.github.io/LANGUAGE-GUIDE.md

 > It's an abstract programming language

-The whole language is based on an extendable, dynamic configuration, making it easy to build custom syntax.
+The whole language is based on an extendable, dynamic language configuration, making it easy to build custom syntax and semantics.
 In this configuration, single identifiers (words) can be defined, dynamically combined and connected.
-Each word or phrase (a combination of words, either in a specific order or not) can be mapped to the execution of a more complex functionality, written in JavaScript.
+Each word or phrase (a combination of words, either in a specific order or not) can be mapped to the execution of a more complex functionality, implemented in the background.

 PUZZLE's key features are: